 Testing your ketone levels can help you dial in your strategies for getting into ketosis fast or getting back into ketosis after a dietary slip.

 Low levels of ketones later in the day may suggest you haven’t entirely depleted your glucose stores, and a quick workout may be in order.
 Conversely, if your body has already begun to produce noticeable levels of ketones in the late afternoon or early evening, congratulations!
 Feel free to ease off the gas a bit (and maybe wring out your gym towel!)

-If your tests place you right on the cusp of full-blown ketosis, consider reaching for an exogenous ketone drink.
-These can be an extremely useful tool for getting into ketosis even faster and can help stave off hunger to keep your fast going.
+If your tests place you right on the cusp of full-blown ketosis, consider reaching for an exogenous ketone drink vs. a supplement to get you into ketosis faster.
+These can be an extremely useful tool for getting back into ketosis even faster and can help stave off hunger to keep your fast going.

 How to Avoid Keto Flu and Other Negative Symptoms

 A rapid transition into ketosis can bring about some pretty undesirable side effects if you aren’t careful.
 That’s because depleting glycogen can cause headaches, foggy brain, fatigue, irritability, nausea, difficulty sleeping, and constipation.

 This response to entering ketosis has become widely known as “keto flu” and occurs as the body adjusts to the sudden lack of carbohydrates.
 Here, your body is simply learning how to make the metabolic switch from using glucose to instead using ketones.